Photo: Basile Morin / Wikimedia Commons

 Best Hotels in Kyoto: Ryokan, Higashiyama & Arashiyama (2026)

-Tawaraya Ryokan's 300 years of Japanese hospitality, Aman Kyoto's hidden forest reserve, and Hoshinoya Kyoto's boat-access retreat — the finest traditional and luxury Kyoto hotels in 2026.
+Tawaraya Ryokan's 300 years of Japanese hospitality, Aman Kyoto's hidden forest reserve, and Hoshinoya Kyoto's boat-access retreat — traditional and luxury Kyoto hotels to know for 2026.

 Kyoto’s Hotel Landscape